diabl0w/PKMNRBY-code-converter/README.md

 8F Helper
 =========

+All credit goes to the original author of [8F Helper](https://github.com/KernelEquinox/8F-Helper/releases/) (KernelEquinox) and new features will be implemented soon based off code from [Nickname Writer Code Generator](https://scotteh.me/ace/nick/) (Scott Maxwell & TimoVM)
+I've merely added some tweaks and combined tools, most of the work was already done.

-A quick and dirty (but fast!) application in C that uses lookup tables to assist in the creation of item lists for use with the 8F item in Pokemon R/B/Y. It's got a small amount of error handling and supports the use of a single label for jumping.
+A quick and dirty (but fast!) application in C that uses lookup tables to assist in the conversion between ASM & HEX machine code for the Sharp SM83 (gbz80) found in the Nintendo Gameboy, as well as utilities for translating these codes into various types of setups used for arbitrary code execution (ACE) in Gen 1 - Pokemon R/B/Y.

-## Download
-You can download the latest version of the 8F Helper on the [releases](https://github.com/KernelEquinox/8F-Helper/releases/) page.

 ## Usage
 ```
-Usage: gbz80aid [options] [hex]
+Usage: pkmnrby-cc [options] [hex]

 Options:
+  -i format    Specify Input format of your code (hex or asm) (required)
+  -o format    Display output in specificied format (default: hex)
-  -f file      File mode (read input from file)
+  -f file      File mode (read input from file) (default: sys.arg)
-  -o format    Display output in a specific format
   -ofs offset  Specify memory offset to display in asm format.
                  (Ignored in other formats)
+  -m mode      See notes below (valid values 0 or 1)
   -w           Disable item warning messages
   -h           Print this help message and exit
   -v           Print version information and exit